Seborrheic Blepharitis Causes & Treatments | EyeLoveCares

 Complications of Seborrheic Blepharitis

 The condition occurs when one of the oil glands at the eyelid margin is blocked due to any bacterial infection.
 The infected gland causes a swollen, red eyelid.
-Chalazion often affects the inside area of the eyelid.
+Chalazia often affect the inside area of the eyelid, and can occur after a stye that has been left untreated or not fully treated.

 Increased Eyelash Problems

-Another common complication is sty, which that refers to an infection mostly develops at the base of your eyelashes.
+Another common complication is stye, which refers to an infection which mostly develops at the base of your eyelashes.
 Due to this infection, a pink swollen lump appears on the upper edge of the eyelash.
-Not only is this lump very painful, but it is also visible on your eyelid surface.
+Not only is this lump very painful, but it is also visible on your eyelid surface and is infected.

-The patients of seborrheic blepharitis constantly suffer from irritation and inflamed eyelids that may lead to the deleterious results.
-A sore ulcer may be developed on their cornea.
+The patients of seborrheic blepharitis constantly suffer from irritation and inflamed eyelids that may lead to deleterious results.
+A sore ulcer may develop on their cornea, or on the front of the eye.
 Insufficient tearing is another symptom that can predispose patients to numerous corneal infections.

 Symptoms of Seborrheic Blepharitis